mendix/docs/content/howto/front-end/sass-eight.md

 Other issues might occur with SVN and possible rewriting of *Gulpfile.js*.
 To fix these issues, try the following solutions:

 * Remove *node_modules*, *package.json*, *package-lock.json* and *Gulpfile.js*, then replace them with a fresh copy downloaded from Mendix's [ux-theming repository](https://github.com/mendix/ux-theming/)
-* Ignore not only *node_modules* but also *Gulpfile.js* — this means you will have to add the *Gulpfile* to the project if you download it again or someone in your team is working on it
+* Ignore not only *node_modules* but also *Gulpfile.js* — this means you will have to add the *Gulpfile* to the app if you download it again or someone in your team is working on it
 * Make sure you are using the most recent LTS version of [NodeJS](https://nodejs.org/en/)

 ## 8 Read More